Emaar Properties: 2006–present

 Emaar Properties has also developed a number of neighbourhoods throughout Dubai including Arabian Ranches, Dubai Marina, The Greens, The Meadows, The Lakes, and The Springs.
 In 2013, Emaar launched The Address Residence Fountain Views I, II, and III, The Address Residence Sky View, Burj Vista, Boulevard Point and Vida Residence—all in Downtown Dubai.
 A further addition to Downtown Dubai from Emaar was the Opera District.
 Key features include the Dubai Opera House, the country's first dedicated opera house.

 Emaar owns Burj Khalifa, the world's tallest building standing at 828 m.

 In January 2015, Emaar Hospitality opened a boutique hotel, Manzil Downtown Dubai.
 The hotel is managed by Vida Hotels and Resorts and includes 200 rooms, suites with Burj Khalifa views, and access to a sports hub and several restaurants.
 Emaar rolled out the region's first hop-on-hop-off transit system with the Dubai Trolley.
 The trolley is also the world's first hydrogen-powered, zero-emission street tram system.
 In 2016, Emaar Properties announced plans to build the world's tallest structure, which would be taller than Burj Khalifa.
 It was expected to be completed by 2020.

+Emaar Properties was ranked 19th on Forbes Middle East's Top 100 Listed Companies 2025 list.